God: Gender

+In Sikhism, God is "Ajuni" (Without Incarnations), which means that God is not bound to any physical forms.
+This concludes that the All-pervading Lord is Gender-less.
+However, the Guru Granth Sahib constantly refers to God as 'He' and 'Father' (with some exceptions), typically because the Guru Granth Sahib was written in north Indian Indo-Aryan languages (mixture of Punjabi and Sant Bhasha, Sanskrit with influences of Persian) which have no neutral gender.
+From further insights into the Sikh philosophy, it can be deduced that God is, sometimes, referred to as the Husband to the Soul-brides, in order to make a patriarchal society understand what the relationship with God is like.
+Also, God is considered to be the Father, Mother, and Companion.

 Depiction

 In Zoroastrianism, during the early Parthian Empire, Ahura Mazda was visually represented for worship.
 This practice ended during the beginning of the Sasanian Empire.
 Zoroastrian iconoclasm, which can be traced to the end of the Parthian period and the beginning of the Sassanid, eventually put an end to the use of all images of Ahura Mazda in worship.
 However, Ahura Mazda continued to be symbolized by a dignified male figure, standing or on horseback, which is found in Sassanian investiture.

 Deities from Near Eastern cultures are often thought of as anthropomorphic entities who have a human like body which is, however, not equal to a human body.
 Such bodies were often thought to be radiant or fiery, of superhuman size or extreme beauty.
 The ancient deity of the Israelites (Yahweh) too was imagined as a transcendent but still anthropomorphic deity.
 Humans could not see him, because of their impurity in contrast to Yahweh's holiness, Yahweh being described as radiating fire and light which could kill a human if looking at him.
 Further, more religious or spiritual people tend to have less anthropomorphic depictions of God.
 In Judaism, the Torah often ascribes human features to God, however, many other passages describe God as formless and otherworldly.
 Judaism is aniconic, meaning it overly lacks material, physical representations of both the natural and supernatural worlds.
 Furthermore, the worship of idols is strictly forbidden.
 The traditional view, elaborated by figures such as Maimonides, reckons that God is wholly incomprehensible and therefore impossible to envision, resulting in a historical tradition of "divine incorporeality".
-As such, attempting to describe God's "appearance" in practical terms is considered disrespectful to the deity and thus is deeply taboo, and arguably heretical.
+As such, attempting to describe God's "appearance" in practical terms is considered disrespectful to the deity and thus is taboo, and arguably heretical.

 Gnostic cosmogony often depicts the creator god of the Old Testament as an evil lesser deity or Demiurge, while the higher benevolent god or Monad is thought of as something beyond comprehension having immeasurable light and not in time or among things that exist, but rather is greater than them in a sense.
 All people are said to have a piece of God or divine spark within them which has fallen from the immaterial world into the corrupt material world and is trapped unless gnosis is attained.